509 BCE – traditional date for the founding of the Roman Republic

-With the expansion in the number of magitsrates to cope with the increasing responsibilities of the Roman state, senators were increasingly drawn from the ranks of ex-magistrates rather than being appointed to the senate by consul or censor.
+With the expansion in the number of magistrates to cope with the increasing responsibilities of the Roman state, senators were increasingly drawn from the ranks of ex-magistrates rather than being appointed to the senate by consul or censor.
 Competition for these magistrates therefore intensified, but it was the traditional families of nobiles who still predominated in holding the consulships.

 Many of the landowning class also found their wealth multiplying many times over.
 When Rome annexed a slice of territory, it often set aside some of the conquered territory as public land.
-Some of this was then parcelled out to ordinary citizens, who settled it as colonists, but much of it was leased out to individual landowners, whether Roman or Italian.
+Some of this was then parceled out to ordinary citizens, who settled it as colonists, but much of it was leased out to individual landowners, whether Roman or Italian.
 These landowners either sub-let individual plots to ordinary farmers or formed them into estates worked by slaves.
 In this way some families built up landholdings throughout Italy.
 It is easy to see that the families with the best contacts and most influence within the Roman government – the senators, and above all the nobiles – were best placed to benefit most from this practice.

 From the the second century, Rome’s many foreign conquests led to massed waves of war captives flooding the slave-markets of Rome and Italy (see more on the growth of slavery, below).
-Slave labour became cheaper than before, and this, coupled with new, more efficient (and ruthless) methods of utilizing slave labour to work the large estates, made them much more productive than before.
+Slave labor became cheaper than before, and this, coupled with new, more efficient (and ruthless) methods of utilizing slave labor to work the large estates, made them much more productive than before.
 As a result, the produce from such estates was cheaper than than that from the small farms of ordinary citizens.